monimoyd/NLPEnglishToPythonCodeUsingTransformer/README.md

 probability of co-occurrence.
 Owing to the fact that the logarithm of a ratio equals the difference of logarithms, this objective associates (the logarithm of) ratios of co-occurrence probabilities with vector differences in the word vector space.
 Because these ratios can encode some form of meaning, this information gets encoded as vector differences as well.
 For this reason, the resulting word vectors perform very well on word analogy tasks

-For both Python Toekn Corpus and English Corpus for the custom dataset + conala dataset I have training Glove Embedding of 300 dimension for 100 epochs
+For both Python Token Corpus and English Corpus for the custom dataset + conala dataset I have training Glove Embedding of 300 dimension for 100 epochs and loaded as a pretrained embedding while training

 ## IV.
-Neurual Transformer Model
+Neural Transformer Model

 Neural transformer is based on famous paper “Attention is All You Need” https://arxiv.org/pdf/1706.03762.pdf.